stephen-cloud/c-19-2/docs/authentication.md

 ## Make a login screen for React Material

 !!! note
     There's a lot written about this.
-But none of it quite works for React Material, or works at with hte vewsions of Amplify and REact we're using here.
+But none of it quite works for React Material, or works at with hte versions of Amplify and REact we're using here.
 See [Here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/), [here](https://blog.kylegalbraith.com/2020/03/31/customizing-the-aws-amplify-authentication-ui-with-your-own-react-components/), [here](<https://medium.com/@howitson/how-i-managed-to-customize-aws-amplify-login-screens-8d85d0967849>), [here](https://dev.to/dabit3/the-complete-guide-to-user-authentication-with-the-amplify-framework-2inh), and [here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/) for some of the closest we found.
 There are many more.

 ## Use the hosted federated login